Re-use your food and stretch your food budget

 Winter will be here soon and that means soup season is just around the corner.
 Around our house, there's always a quart of homemade vegetable soup stock in the freezer and a quart of vegetable peelings waiting to be cooked into stock.
 We save so much money when we Recycle Food Waste and Make Soup Stock.

 When our favorite fruits are in season, we buy extra to freeze.
 Frozen fruits are are perfect for smoothies and ice creams.
 On the FoodFAQs blog, Regg and I share directions for how we freeze fruits without adding any extra sugar.
-Visit our How to Freeze Fruit page for ideas (and check back often as we add more fruits to the list).

 End Food Waste and Stop Hunger